Is Film School Worth It?

 who don’t even get to this point.

 in film or television.
-The key is recognizing how long to stay
+The key is knowing how long

-in any job that is not exactly what you want and how to turn
+to stay in a job that isn’t quite what you want and

-you.
-Steve, 29, graduated two years ago.
-Although he laments
+better.
+Steve, 29, graduated two years ago and,

-about working 14-hour days for $500 per week as a sitcom production
+while working 14-hour days for $500 a week as a

-TV is about paying dues.
-I really think I can be a line producer
+dues.
+I really believe I can be a line producer in five years.”

 It is extremely common for graduates to eventually